tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/dcpattributes/4-delete.md

 title: Delete Attribute
 anchor: delete-dcpdatasource
 ---
-Archives the Attribute
+Archives the specified attribute

-Once an Attribute is archived, you can no longer send or read Customer Profile data for this Attribute.
-You can unarchive Attribute at any time.
+Once an attribute is archived, you can no longer update or read Customer Profile data for this attribute.
+You can unarchive an attribute at any time.